brianhigh/research-computing/regex.md

 Tokyo: 35.6833° N, 139.6833° E
 ```

-Change the coordinates to used a signed format:
+Change the coordinates to use a signed format:

 * Precede S latitudes and W longitudes with a minus sign.
 * Remove the N, S, E, and W compass direction characters.

 Do this in two steps (two sets of expressions).
-So, after your first step, copy the output text and paste it as the input string.
+So, after your first step,
+copy the output text and paste it as the input string.
+Keep a text editor
+window open to keep a record of your work and serve as a "text buffer".

 ## Create URLs with a query string

-Now that you have the coordinates in the signed format, try some more substitution steps:
+Now that you have the coordinates in the signed format, try some more
+substitution steps:

 * Replace the comma-space (", ") with "%2C+".
 (Called "URL-encoding".)
 * Replace the degree symbol (°) with "%b0".
 (More "URL-encoding".)